Gambel's Quail

 Photo © by Michael Plagens

-Photo taken at Piestewa Peak, Phoenix, Maricopa Co., Arizona.
-May 2005.
+Photo taken at Camp Creek, northeast of Carefree, Maricopa Co., Arizona.
+March 2009.

 These active birds travel in groups of several to more than a dozen prefering to run along the ground to flying.
 They use insects as food especially during the nesting period.
-At other times they subsist on seeds, fruits and tender sprouts.
-Males perch up on a tree or boulder to call - a call dear to those who love the Sonoran Desert where they live.
+At other times they subsist on seeds, fruits and tender plant sprouts.

 Year-round Resident - Summer Breeder